KondiU/Heartbeataria/README.md

 ▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁

 ## Star Merchant
 The **Star Merchant** is a unique NPC vendor who randomly visits the player's town for one day.
 Their inventory is randomized and different every visit, always selling:
 - 1 melee weapon
 - 1 disc weapon
 - 2 pets
 - 1 mount
-- 2 furniture items
+- 3 furniture items
+- Fusion Module
 - 4 paintings
 - 1 to 2 vanity sets

 They does not require their own house in order to spawn, and will instead spawn next to NPCs, including town pets, spending the day walking around them.

-The Star Merchant has a 20% chance of spawning each day, appearing at a random time between 4:30 AM and 12:00 PM.
+The Star Merchant has a 12,5% chance of spawning each day, appearing at a random time between 4:30 AM and 12:00 PM.
 The chances of them spawning are always the same regardless if the player is sleeping.
 They leave the same day at 6:00 PM, but can only do so once they are off-screen.
 They despawn if the world is vacated any time after they spawns.

 ## Mythical Vanity Sets
 **Mythical Vanity Sets** are new type of vanity sets inspired by implementation of **Horned God Set** from [Consolaria mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2864843929).
-Each of these seven sets can be purchased from Travelling Merchant NPC at random times, after the player defeats a specific boss or event.
+Each of these four sets can be purchased from Travelling Merchant NPC at random times, after the player defeats a specific boss.
 - **Mountain Guard Set**, available after defeating Eye of Cthulhu
-- **Tang Suit Set**, available after defeating Brain of Cthulhu/Eater of Worlds
-- **Imperial Guard Set**, available after defeating Skeletron
+- **Deep Cold Set**, available after defeating Skeletron
-- **Mythical Dog Set**, available after defeating Wall of Flesh
+- **Imperial Guard Set**, available after defeating Wall of Flesh
-- **Deep Cold Set**, available after defeating Ice Queen
-- **Tang Yuan Set**, available after defeating the Pirate Invasion
 - **Imperial Master Set**, available after defeating Moon Lord

+## Otherworld Core
+**Otherworld Core** is a new early Hardmode accessory that grants 20% increased damage to all weapons against Old One's Army enemies.
+It can be crafted at a Hellforge using 5 new materials:
+- **Green Scales**, has 33% chance to be dropped from Eye of Cthulhu
+- **Dread Fangs**, has 33% chance to be dropped from Eater of Worlds/**Gel of Cthulhu**, has 33% chance to be dropped from Brain of Cthulhu
+- **Filthy Sap**, has 33% chance to be dropped from Skeletron
+- **Magma Shell**, has 33% chance to be dropped from Wall of Flesh
+- **Fusion Module**, purchased from Star Merchant

 ## TV

-The **TV** is a vintage-looking furniture item found in the files of the Old Chinese Mobile version of Terraria.
+**TV** is a vintage-looking furniture item found in the files of the Old chinese Mobile version of Terraria.
 It can be crafted at a sawmil using the following ingredients:
-- Any wood (x12)
+- **Any wood** (x12)
-- Glass (x10)
+- **Glass** (x10)
-- Wire (x10)
+- **Wire** (x10)

 ▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁

 Credits:
-- [Has2r](https://steamcommunity.com/id/has2r_) for testing the mod & help with coding
+- [Has2r](https://steamcommunity.com/id/has2r_) for testing the mod & helping with coding
 - [Sparcdoctor](https://steamcommunity.com/id/Sparcdoctor/) for testing the mod & bringing some awesome ideas about the implementation of Star Merchant
 - [Peege•on](https://steamcommunity.com/id/m_pigeon) for drawing the mod's artwork
-- [HenryChe](https://steamcommunity.com/profiles/76561199058845384) for providing most of the sprites
+- [HenryChe](https://steamcommunity.com/profiles/76561199058845384) for providing most of the chinese sprites
 - [Uncle Badass](https://steamcommunity.com/id/unclebadass/) for providing some important missing sprites of Star Merchant NPC
+- [Oersted](https://steamcommunity.com/id/DSVaniaRomhacker/) for bringing an awesome idea of the new accessory

 ▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁